Overview

 Discuss with leading scientists!

-"Tsukuba Science Edge" is a place to gather presenting scientific "ideas" based on class assignments and club activities in schools, but individual participation is welcome as well.
+"Tsukuba Science Edge" is a place to present scientific "ideas" based on school class assignments and club activities, but individual participation is also welcome.

-The venue for your presentation is the "Tsukuba International Congress Center" where scientists from all over the world gather!
+The venue for the presentation is the "Tsukuba International Congress Center" where scientists from all over the world gather!

 Message for Teachers and Parents